 Q. When will we get back?

 A. Day 7 at midday.
 You will be dropped back off in San Jose at the Teatro Nacional.

-It is better not book flights or plan transfers for this afternoon or evening in case of delay and instead, book your flights for the following day (Sunday).
+It is better to not book flights or plan transfers for this afternoon or evening in case of delay and instead, book your flights for the following day (Sunday).

-If you'd like to continue your travels to the Carribean coast, which is closer to where the course ends, instead of going back to San Jose, you can leave right from our lodgings at 'Finca Pacuarito' or the nearby town of Siquirres by bus, Interbus (shuttle service for travellers), taxi, or rental car.if you'd like suggestions or to discuss your travels before or after the course.
+If you'd like to continue your travels to the Carribean coast, which is closer to where the course ends, instead of going back to San Jose, you can leave right from our lodgings at 'Finca Pacuarito' or the nearby town of Siquirres by bus, Interbus (shuttle service for travellers), taxi, or rental car.anytime if you'd like suggestions or to discuss your travel plans for before or after the course.

 Registration, cancellation, & insurance FAQs

 Q. How do I register?

 Step 2 - Receive a confirmation e-mail with a ‘student information package’, your course receipt, and links to fill out your 'contact and medical form'

 Q. What is the cancellation policy?

 A. If you cancel prior to or during your course, the following cancellation policy will apply.
 We highly recommend purchasing Trip Cancellation insurance, which will reimburse you for trip and course costs in the event that you need to cancel or leave early.

 The numbers refer to the number of days before the trip start date that cancellation takes place.

 150+ days: full refund less 50 USD